 The Reading Room of Special Collections is where you consult manuscripts and archive records.
 We recommend you to request the items some days in advance.
 Very precious or vulnerable manuscripts are on the restrictions list and can only be consulted with the permission of the curator.
 Some archival records have such a restriction too.

-Please fill in a form at the desk of Special Collections on the sixth floor of the Uithof University Library, or send an email to firstname.lastname@example.org.
+Please fill in a form at the desk of Special Collections on the sixth floor of the University Library Utrecht Science Park, or send an email to email@example.com.

 Searching for letters

 The collection of manuscripts also contain approximately 100,000 letters.
 A small part is described in the Catalogus codicum manu scriptorum and its Supplement; the greater part can be found in the archives.
 Almost all letters in the collection up to the 1990s are included in the national automated catalogue of letters, the CEN (Catalogus Epistularum Neerlandicarum).
-The CEN can only be accessed on the internet (users not affiliated with Utrecht University Library must have an ILL account).
+The CEN can be accessed in Worldcat.

 Utrecht University Library owns over 2000 lecture notes: notes that lecturers made for their lectures, or notes students made during the lectures.
 Most of them are from Utrecht University, but there are also lecture notes from the universities of Leiden, Groningen, Amsterdam, Leuven, Paris and other places.
 There are notes from famous professors such as Theodorus Beza (Geneva, 1580), Justus Lipsius (Leiden, ca. 1583-4), Herman Boerhaave (Leiden, 1725-30), Georg Wilhelm Friedrich Hegel (Berlin, 1830-31), Johan Rudolf Thorbecke (Leiden 1838-41) and Jacobus H. van 't Hoff (Amsterdam, 1886-7).
 The oldest lecture notes date back to 1568-9.
 Although a number of lecture notes has been described in the Catalogus codicum manu scriptorum and its Supplement, the entire collection is catalogued in Koert van der Horst's Catalogus van de collectie collegedictaten van de Utrechtse Universiteitsbibliotheek (Utrecht 1994) ('Catalogue of the collection of lecture notes from Utrecht University').
 Acquisitions from 1994 onwards can only be found in the additions to the Catalogus van de collectie collegedictaten (in progress).